pmndrs/zustand/docs/getting-started/comparison.md

 nav: 2
 ---

+Zustand is one of many state management libraries for React.
+On this page we will discuss Zustand in comparison to some of these libraries, including Redux, Valtio, Jotai, and Recoil.

+Each library has its own strengths and weaknesses, and we will compare key differences and similarities between each.

 ## Redux

-Zustand and Redux are state management libraries for React.
-Here are some differences between these two libraries.

 ### State Model

-There are no big difference between Zustand and Redux.
-Both are base on immutable state model.
+There are no big differences between Zustand and Redux.
+Both are based on immutable state model.
 Also, Redux needs to wrap you app in context providers.

 ```ts